 Promote Associational and Statewide Events and Opportunities

-Keep in touch with mission events and opportunities sponsored by your association and by North Carolina Baptist Men.
-Make sure you are receiving the Baptist on Mission magazine.
+Keep in touch with mission events and opportunities sponsored by your association and by Baptists on Mission.
+Make sure you are receiving the Baptists on Mission magazine.
 This website is also a great source of information to stay informed.
 Then keep these opportunities before the Men's Ministry leadership in your churches.
 Use as many ways as you can - associational newsletter, e-mails, phone calls, personal contact.

 Involve Churches and Church Members in Missions

-This may happen through a missions event or opportunity sponsored by your association, by NC Baptist Men, or by a national missions body.
+This may happen through a missions event or opportunity sponsored by your association, by Baptists on Mission, or by a national missions body.
 Some churches in your association can and will plan their own mission trips.
 That's great.
 Others, though, may not be able or willing to do so.
 But they may have individuals or small groups of people who would be glad to join an existing, organized effort.

 Train Local Church Men's Ministry Leaders

 A knowledgeable leader is an effective leader.
 Training builds confidence and develops leadership skills.
 Training is usually most effective in the fall, when leadership positions change in most churches.
-NC Baptist men offer assistance in training.
+Baptists on Mission offers assistance in training.
 Click here for more information.

 Strengthen Existing Men's Ministry Units